mzazon/awesome-cloud-projects/aws/ec2-secure-management-ssm/ec2-secure-management-ssm.md

 1. AWS account with permissions to create/manage EC2 instances, IAM roles, and Systems Manager resources
 2. AWS CLI v2 installed and configured with appropriate credentials
 3. Basic familiarity with EC2, IAM, and Linux/Windows server administration concepts
-4. AWS Management Console access
+4. AWS Management Console access (for Session Manager plugin if not using CloudShell)
 5. Estimated cost: <$5.00 for a 1-day test (t2.micro EC2 instance + Systems Manager)

+> **Note**: This recipe follows AWS Well-Architected Framework security principles by eliminating inbound access ports and using IAM for access control.
+See [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) for additional security guidance.

 ## Preparation